 One of the first things I alert my clients to, in writing, at the beginning of my representation, is the following:

-“We recommend that if you have Facebook, Instagram, Twitter or other social media accounts, that you close those accounts while your case is pending.
-It has been our experience that insurance company, their representatives and attorneys will attempt to gather information about you by accessing your internet social media accounts.
-The information you post, even under private settings, can be used by the opposing side against you.
-Therefore, we strongly recommend that you close your accounts while your case is pending.”
+“We recommend that if you have Facebook, Instagram, Twitter, Tik Tok, or other social media accounts, that you privatize those accounts while your case is pending.
+It has been our experience that insurance companies, their representatives, and attorneys will attempt to gather information about you by accessing your internet social media accounts.
+The information you post can be used by the opposing side against you.
+Therefore, we strongly recommend that you make all of your social media accounts private (only accessible to people you allow) while your case is pending.”

-• Do remind your social media friends not to post message, photos or videos about you: Use the same guidelines for your friends’ posts as your own: if your friend wouldn’t say it directly to the opposing attorney about you, don’t let your friend post it.
+- Do remind your friends not to post certain messages, photos, or videos with you: Use the same guidelines for your friends’ posts as your own: if your friend wouldn’t say it directly to the opposing attorney about you, don’t let your friend post it.
 This includes photos and videos.
 Monitor your friends’ social media sites.
-Google yourself and attempt to remove any information that may reflect badly on yourself.